 Money should never be a barrier when travelling, but you shouldn’t come home with a crippling debt either.
-You can have some great experiences, and at the same time, not rack up a massive debt, not starve yourself and be able to go back for more!
-There are many ways you can save money whilst on an adventure.
+You can have some great experiences, and at the same time, not rack up a massive debt, not starve yourself and be able to go back for more.
+If you’re clever about it, you can save money while travelling, allowing your budget to stretch further.

-Budgeting is vital if you’re on a long trip, but also helps for small trips as, quite simply, the more money you have available the more you can do and see.
-Sometimes budgeting is different depending on where you go, for example if you’re in a developed country it’s cheaper to cook your own food.
-However in a developing country it may be easier and cheap enough to eat out (at the right places), especially as some hostels in developing countries don’t have a kitchen (or if they do they are not well equipped).
+Budgeting is vital if you’re on a long trip but also helps for small trips.
+Put simply, the more money you have available the more you can see and do.
+Sometimes budgeting is different depending on where you go, for example, if you’re in a developed country it’s cheaper to cook your own food.
+However, in a developing country, it may be easier and cheap enough to eat out (away from tourist spots).
+Though, obviously, this is only worth thinking about if your hostel or other accommodation has a well-equipped kitchen.

+How much you need to budget will also depend on where you travel.
 Some countries are just brilliantly cheap, others really aren’t.
 But when you travel you want to make your money go as far as possible, regardless of where you are.
-So here are my five money saving tips for any country.

 Firstly food.
-Buying small amounts of food gets expensive, if there’s a group you can buy bigger packs, share the food and the cost!
-Cooking in a group is also fun, and a great way to get a good meal!
+Buying small amounts of food gets expensive if there’s a group you can buy bigger packs, share the food and the cost.
+Cooking in a group is also fun, and a great way to get a good meal.
 Whenever me and Dave cooked in a group whilst travelling we also ended up with cake (bonus)!
-You can share snacks on bus journeys, so buy multipacks and help each other shoulder the weight.
+You can share snacks on bus journeys, buying multipacks to spread the cost.
 If you don’t want to cook you could go out and have a sharing platter – these generally give plenty of food for a group of hungry backpackers.

 You can also share dorms with these people and if there’s a fairly large group, bigger dorms tend to be cheaper.
-There’s also the added benefit of knowing everyone in the room, especially if you’re on the same trip and so going to sleep and waking up at similar times.
+This comes with the added benefit of knowing everyone in the room, especially if you’re on the same trip and so going to sleep and waking up at similar times.

 Group rates may be available for certain activities, plus you can all share tips on where and how you can save money.
 Others may know where’s cheap to eat, where the best deals are etc. Not to mention, with any luck you’ll have a free bed all over the world.